Olympics on NBC: History

-Early coverage

-1964 Summer Olympics
+1964 Summer

 NBC televised its first Olympic Games in 1964, when it broadcast that year's Summer Olympics from Tokyo.
-The network originally had intended to film the events from Tokyo but the Syncom team had a 1-hour test on the Syncom 3 satellite and it was discovered that it can transmit up to two hours from the US to Japan as with signals from the West Coast.
-NBC needed approval from the FCC and it approved thus giving NBC satellite coverage of the Olympics thus avoiding flight expenses and tapes flown, NBC's telecast of the opening ceremonies that year marked the first color broadcast televised live via satellite back to the United States.
+NBC originally had intended to film the events from Tokyo but the Syncom team had a 1-hour test on the Syncom 3 satellite and it was discovered that it can transmit up to two hours from the United States to Japan as with signals from the West Coast.
+NBC needed approval from the FCC.
+It approved, thus giving NBC satellite coverage of the Olympics, allowing NBC to avoid flight expenses and having to fly as many tapes.
+NBC's telecast of the opening ceremonies that year marked the first color broadcast televised live via satellite back to the United States.

 The Olympic competition itself was broadcast in black-and-white.
 Through its use of the Syncom 3 satellite, a daily highlights package could be seen a few hours after the events took place; otherwise, videotape canisters were flown across the Pacific Ocean and were broadcast to American viewers the following day.

 Serving as anchor was Bill Henry, then NBC News Tokyo bureau chief, who had extensive experience in both print and broadcast news.
 Play-by-play commentators included Bud Palmer and Jim Simpson, while former Olympians Rafer Johnson and Murray Rose served as analysts.

-1972 Winter Olympics
+1972 Winter

 NBC first televised the Winter Olympic Games in 1972.
-Anchored by Curt Gowdy, much of the coverage actually was broadcast live since alpine skiing and long track speed skating were held in the morning, which corresponded to prime time on the East Coast of the U.S. Although NBC bought the TV rights from the Sapporo Olympics group, they didn't know that they had to make a deal with NHK for broadcast booths at each venue.
+Anchored by Curt Gowdy, much of the coverage actually was broadcast live since alpine skiing and long track speed skating were held in the morning, which corresponded to prime time on the East Coast of the United States.
+Although NBC bought the television rights from the Sapporo Olympics group, they didn't know that they had to make a deal with NHK for broadcast booths at each venue.
 By the time NBC found out, it was too late.
 The booths had been built and there were none to spare.
 Consequently, everyone worked off monitors.

 A young sportscaster making his network television debut at Sapporo was a 26-year-old Al Michaels, who did hockey play-by-play during the games.
 Eight years later, he would call the famous 1980 "Miracle On Ice" at that year's Winter Games in Lake Placid for ABC Sports.
 Other sportscasters utilized by NBC included Jim Simpson, Jay Randolph, Billy Kidd, Peggy Fleming, Art Devlin, and Terry McDermott.